Feature Engineering with Regularity Structures: Numerical simulations

 \qquad

-\end{equs} Moreover, for functions $f \colon[0,T]\times D \to \R$ the operator $I[f]$ is defined to be the solution to a wave equation \begin{equ} (\partial^2_t - \Delta) I[f] = f\,, \end{equ} with $I[f](0,x) = \partial_t I[f](0,x) = 0$. \end{definition} Boundary conditions for the above equation are taken to be the same as boundary conditions for the underlying wave equation (in this case periodic).
+\end{equs} Moreover, for functions $f \colon[0,T]\times D \to \R$ the operator $I[f]$ is defined to be the solution to a wave equation \begin{equ} (\partial^2_t - \nu \Delta) I[f] = f\,, \end{equ} with $I[f](0,x) = \partial_t I[f](0,x) = 0$. \end{definition} Boundary conditions for the above equation are taken to be the same as boundary conditions for the underlying wave equation (in this case periodic).

-For this experiment we choose $n = 4$ and $\alpha = (m,\ell, p, q) = (2,2, 1, 0)$ and impose the degree to satisfy $\deg \xi = -1.5$, $\deg u_0 = \deg v_0 = -0.5$ and $\beta = 1.5$ in~\eqref{eq:degree}.
-We choose only functions of degree $\leq 1.5$ which gives 60 functions in $\CM^4_\alpha$.
+For this experiment we choose $n = 4$, $\alpha = (m,\ell, q) = (2,2, 0)$, and $\nu=1$, and impose the degree to satisfy $\deg \xi = -1.5$, $\deg u_0 = \deg v_0 = -0.5$ and $\beta = 1.5$ in~\eqref{eq:degree}.
+We choose only functions of degree $\leq 1.5$ which gives $60$ functions in $\CM^4_\alpha$.

-Figure~\ref{fig:4} shows the importance of using the full model in the case of the wave equation, i.e., the contribution of the initial condition (even fixed and deterministic) can't be ignored.\footnote{This parallels the necessity of including the initial condition in an analogue of the model in~\cite{singular_wave} where the authors solve a non-linear singular stochastic wave equation in $3$ dimensions.} The model constructed with $\CI = \emptyset$ in the case of the wave equation gives absolutely no predictability contrary to the parabolic case (see Remark~\ref{rem:reduced_model}) because the wave operator is not dissipative contrary to the heat operator.
-Average relative $l^2$ errors corresponding to the height of the model are presented in the Table~\ref{fig:wave_table} for $1000$ repeated experiments.
+Figure~\ref{fig:4} shows the importance of using the full model in the case of the wave equation, i.e. the contribution of the initial condition (even fixed and deterministic) can't be ignored.\footnote{This parallels the necessity of including the initial condition in an analogue of the model in~\cite{singular_wave} where the authors solve a non-linear singular stochastic wave equation in $3$ dimensions.} The model constructed with $\CJ = \emptyset$ in the case of the wave equation gives absolutely no predictability contrary to the parabolic case (see Remark~\ref{rem:reduced_model}) because the wave operator is not dissipative contrary to the heat operator.

+Average relative $\ell^2$ errors corresponding to different heights of the model with and without initial speed are presented in the Table~\ref{fig:wave_table} for $1000$ repeated experiments.
 Table~\ref{fig:wave_table} further shows the importance of including the contributions of both the initial condition and the initial speed in the model when predicting the wave equation.